IntelliTect/Coalesce/docs/pages/modeling/model-components/data-sources.rst

 The standard data source, :csharp:`IntelliTect.Coalesce.StandardDataSource<T, TContext>`, contains a significant number of properties and methods that can be utilized and/or overridden at your leisure.

+.. _DefaultLoadingBehavior:

+Default Loading Behavior
+''''''''''''''''''''''''

+When an object or list of objects is requested, the default behavior of the the :csharp:`StandardDataSource` is to load all of the immediate relationships of the object (parent objects and child collections), as well as the far side of many-to-many relationships.
+This can be suppressed by settings :ts:`includes = "none"` on your TypeScript :ref:`ViewModel <TypeScriptViewModel>` or :ref:`ListViewModel <TypeScriptListViewModel>` when making a request.

+In most cases, however, you'll probably want more or less data than what the default behavior provides.
+You can achieve this by overriding the :csharp:`GetQuery` method, outlined below.

 Properties
 ''''''''''